 9. People think households with children shouldn’t adopt

-Many people think that pets who come from the animal shelter are unpredictable in their behavior.
+Many people assume that pets who come from the animal shelter are unpredictable in their behavior.
 So, understandably, they feel wary of bringing an unpredictable animal into a household with small children.
-However, there’s no need to feel suspicious.
-Shelter staff assesses the behavior of each animal at their facility.
-The staff discloses any behavioral issues or suspected problems to potential pet owners.
+But you don’t have to feel suspicious.
+Shelter staff assesses the behavior of each animal and discloses any behavioral issues or suspected problems to potential pet owners.

 It wouldn’t do a shelter any good to lie about an animal’s personality or temperament.
 If you want a dog or a cat who will get along well with your children, just ask.
 The shelter staff can probably point you in the right direction.

-8. They assume they can’t find the animal they want at a shelter
+8. People assume they can’t find the animal they want at a shelter

 Many people assume that if they go to the animal shelter instead of a pet store, they won’t be able to find the exact animal they want.
 It’s true that many of the pets at the shelter are mixed breeds.
-But shelters also end up with purebred dogs and cats, since people buy those animals and then give them up if they can’t take care of them.
-Some shelters actually maintain waiting lists for specific breeds, and breed-specific rescue organizations can help you find a specific dog breed or cat breed.
+But shelters also end up with purebred dogs and cats, since people buy those animals and then give them up.
+Some shelters maintain waiting lists for specific breeds.
+And breed-specific rescue organizations can help you find a specific dog breed or cat breed.

 7. People think you can’t know what you’re getting

 One of the most persistent myths about adopting a pet from the shelter is that you won’t know what you’re getting.
 That couldn’t be further from the truth.
-Some cats and dogs available for adoption have been in foster care, so a volunteer has hosted the animal in his or her home.
-They can tell you lots more information about the animal’s personality and habits than a pet store or even a breeder could tell you.
+Some cats and dogs available for adoption have been in foster care, so a volunteer has hosted the animal at home and knows a lot more about the animal’s personality and habits than a pet store or even a breeder would.

 Even if the animal has only stayed in the shelter, volunteers there can probably tell you about the cat or dog’s temperament.
-You’ll also get a more candid sense of the animal’s physical health or behavior than you’d get at a pet store or from a breeder.
+You’ll also get a better sense of the animal’s physical health or behavior than you’d get at a pet store or from a breeder.